Heckler-Koch P7 PSP partially disassembled; the slide retarding piston can be clearly seen under the slide.

 P7M13 Pistol, with thicker grip frame to accept large capacity, double stack magazine.

-P7M10, with its thicker and heavier slide, necessary to safely fire more powerful .40SW ammunition.
+P7M10, with its thicker and heavier slide, necessary to safely fire the more powerful .40SW ammunition.
 Note the cut in the slide just behind the ejection port, necessary for reliable ejection.

-The Heckler & Koch company began to develop a new selfloading pistol of compact size, with enhanced safety features in 1971.
-After several years of prototyping and experiments, HK finally brought out the PSP (Polizei Selbstlade-Pistole in German, or Police Selfloading Pistol) in 1976.
-It was intended for the West German Police, and consequently the PSP was adopted by several police departments, as well as Border police units as the P7.
+The Heckler & Koch P7 Pistol was first introduced in 1976.
+The Heckler & Koch company began the process of developing a new selfloading pistol of compact size, with enhanced safety features in 1971.
+After several years of prototyping and experiments, HK finally released the PSP (‘Polizei Selbstlade-Pistole’ or ‘Police Selfloading Pistol’).
+It was intended for use by the West German Police, and consequently the PSP was adopted by several police departments, as well as Border police units as the P7.

-Mass production of thePSP started in 1979.
+Mass production of the P7 started in 1979.
 By 1981 the Heckler & Koch company brought out an updated version of the P7, the P7M8.
-The M8 featured a magazine release relocated from the heel of the grip to the base of the triggerguard.
-An”American” style set-up instead of a “European” one, as well as an enlarged triggerguard and heat shield inside the triggerguard.
-This heatshield was to protect the trigger finger from the hot part of the frame, which contained the retarding gas cylinder.
+The M8 featured a magazine release relocated from the heel of the grip to the base of the trigger guard.
+This was the replacement of the ‘European’ style set up with an ‘American’ one instead.
+With the P7M8 there was also an enlarged triggerguard and heat shield added inside the triggerguard.
+This heatshield was to protect the trigger finger from the hot part of the frame, containing the retarding gas cylinder.

-The P7M8 was adopted by the New Jersey State Police (USA) and is still in use there.
-The next version was the P7M13, a high capacity derivative of P7M8, which accepted double stack magazines with 13 rounds, instead of the earlier 8 round single stack magazines in the P7 and P7M8.
-The P7M13 was introduced in 1982.
-The latest production variant of the P7 breed is the P7M10, a high capacity version chambered for the more powerful .40SW cartridges, which appeared in 1991.
-The experimental P7M7 pistol, chambered for powerful .45ACP ammunition, with gas retarded system replaced by the artillery-like liquid oil recoil retarder, never make past prototype stages, because of excessive costs and complexity of the system.
+The P7M8 was adopted by the New Jersey State Police (USA) and is still in use there (at the time of writing).
+The next version to be released was the P7M13, in 1982.
+This was a high capacity derivative of the P7M8, accepting double stack magazines with 13 rounds, instead of the 8 round single stack magazines in the earlier versions of the gun.

-The P7 pistols are known for their low barrel axis and slim profile, which makes them an accurate and easily concealable pistols (latter is less related to the bulkier P7M10).
-They also are somewhat expensive, but have a strong following among many shooters.
+The P7 pistols are known for their low barrel axis and slim profile, which makes them an accurate and easily concealable pistol.
+Less so however, in the case of the bulkier P7M10.
+They are also somewhat expensive, but have a strong following among the shooting fraternity.

-This system accounts for stationary and low mounted barrel, which helps to maintain compact size of the gun and great accuracy.
-On the other hand, such systems are somewhat sensitive to bullet types and powder types, and require more complicated and frequent cleaning than most recoil-operated guns of the same class.
-Other interesting feature of the P7 pistol is its trigger system.
-The P7 uses a striker fired mechanism, which is cocked for the first shot by depressing the large cocking lever at the front of the grip; for all subsequent shots, striker is cocked automatically as slide recoils.
+This system accounts for the stationary and low mounted barrel, which helps to maintain the compact size of the gun and great accuracy.
+On the other hand, such systems are somewhat sensitive to bullet types and powder types, and require more complicated and frequent cleaning than most recoil operated guns of the same class.
+Another interesting feature of the P7 pistol is its trigger system.
+The P7 uses a striker fired mechanism, which is cocked for the first shot by depressing the large cocking lever at the front of the grip.
+For all subsequent shots, the striker is cocked automatically as the slide recoils.
 As soon as the grip and the cocking lever are released, the striker decocks automatically.
-Because of this, P7 has no manual safeties and designed to be safely carried with round in chamber.
-To open the fire, one must just grip the gun securely and release the trigger.
+Because of this, the P7 has no manual safeties and is designed to be safely carried with a round in the chamber.
+To open fire, one must simply grip the gun securely and pull the trigger.